Helpful Ways You Can Overcome Fear of Public Speaking

 Contact your friends and family for support when you lose hope and motivation to practice your speech.
 Have someone listen to you practice your speech or join you in a practice run.
 You can also get feedback from them and incorporate it into your speech.

-Finding a mentor or joining a public speaking group can also be helpful.
-This will allow you to practice your speech with others in the same situation as you and can offer support and advice.
+Finding a mentor or joining a local public speaking group can also be helpful.
+This will allow you to practice your speech with others in the same situation as you who can offer support and advice.
 You can also enroll in a public speaking class.
-This way, you'll have access to a qualified instructor who can give you guidance and feedback.
+This way, you'll have access to a qualified instructor who can give you guidance and feedback as well.

 Conclusion

 FireStory Communication Academy offers effective and reliable public speaking classes to help you become a confident and compelling speaker.
-Our classes are designed to give you the skills and knowledge you need to become a successful public speaker.
-Contact us today!
+FCA classes give students the skills and knowledge necessary to become successful public speakers and communicators.